• Skip to primary navigation

 Keypoint-MoSeq: parsing behavior by linking point tracking to pose dynamics

-Caleb Weinreb, Mohammed Abdal Monium Osman, Libby Zhang, Sherry Lin, Jonah Pearl, Sidharth Annapragada, Eli Conlin, Winthrop F. Gillis, Maya Jay, Ye Shaokai, Alexander Mathis, Mackenzie Weygandt Mathis, Talmo Pereira, Scott W. Linderman, and Sandeep Robert Datta (2023)
+Caleb Weinreb, Jonah E. Pearl , Sherry Lin , Mohammed Abdal Monium Osman, Libby Zhang, Sidharth Annapragada, Eli Conlin, Red Hoffmann, Sofia Makowska, Winthrop F. Gillis, Maya Jay, Shaokai Ye, Alexander Mathis, Mackenzie W. Mathis, Talmo Pereira, Scott W. Linderman, Sandeep Robert Datta (2024)

 Keypoint-MoSeq: parsing behavior by linking point tracking to pose dynamics

-Keypoint tracking algorithms have revolutionized the analysis of animal behavior, enabling investigators to flexibly quantify behavioral dynamics from conventional video recordings obtained in a wide variety of settings.
-However, it remains unclear how to parse continuous keypoint data into the modules out of which behavior is organized.
-This challenge is particularly acute because keypoint data is susceptible to high frequency jitter that clustering algorithms can mistake for transitions between behavioral modules.
-Here we present keypoint-MoSeq, a machine learning-based platform for identifying behavioral modules (“syllables”) from keypoint data without human supervision.
-Keypoint-MoSeq uses a generative model to distinguish keypoint noise from behavior, enabling it to effectively identify syllables whose boundaries correspond to natural sub-second discontinuities inherent to mouse behavior.
-Keypoint-MoSeq outperforms commonly used alternative clustering methods at identifying these transitions, at capturing correlations between neural activity and behavior, and at classifying either solitary or social behaviors in accordance with human annotations.
-Keypoint-MoSeq therefore renders behavioral syllables and grammar accessible to the many researchers who use standard video to capture animal behavior.
+Keypoint tracking algorithms can flexibly quantify animal movement from videos obtained in a wide variety of settings.
+However, it remains unclear how to parse continuous keypoint data into discrete actions.
+This challenge is particularly acute because keypoint data are susceptible to high-frequency jitter that clustering algorithms can mistake for transitions between actions.
+Here we present keypoint-MoSeq, a machine learning-based platform for identifying behavioral modules (‘syllables’) from keypoint data without human supervision.
+Keypoint-MoSeq uses a generative model to distinguish keypoint noise from behavior, enabling it to identify syllables whose boundaries correspond to natural sub-second discontinuities in pose dynamics.
+Keypoint-MoSeq outperforms commonly used alternative clustering methods at identifying these transitions, at capturing correlations between neural activity and behavior and at classifying either solitary or social behaviors in accordance with human annotations.
+Keypoint-MoSeq also works in multiple species and generalizes beyond the syllable timescale, identifying fast sniff-aligned movements in mice and a spectrum of oscillatory behaviors in fruit flies.
+Keypoint-MoSeq, therefore, renders accessible the modular structure of behavior through standard video recordings.

 Posted by